PSSim/PSSim/README.md

-PSSim stands for Power System Simulator
+# PSSim: Power System Simulator

 Created by SPEED lab at The University of Tennessee, Knoxville.